NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Champion.md

 ## During Social Encounters...

-You are a voice of hope, striving to reach a peaceful solution that strengthens bonds and yields good results for all.
+You are a voice of devoted authority, with strong intentions to embody the behaviors your deity encourages.

 ## While Exploring...

-You overcome barriers both physical and spiritual, providing inspiration to your allies through your actions and-when your fellow adventurers ask for it-providing moral and ethical guidance.
+You overcome barriers both physical and spiritual, providing inspiration to your allies through your actions and—when your fellow adventurers ask for it—providing guidance with a sure hand.

 ## In Downtime...

-You spend much of your time in solemn prayer and contemplation, rigorous training, charity work, and fulfilling the tenets of your code, but that doesn't mean there isn't time to take up a craft or hobby.
+You spend much of your time in solemn prayer and contemplation, rigorous training, and fulfilling the edicts of your cause, but that doesn't mean there isn't time to take up a craft or hobby.

 ## You Might...

-*   Believe there is always hope that good will triumph over evil, no matter how grim the odds.
+*   Believe the righteousness of your cause will triumph, no matter how grim the odds.
-*   Know the ends don't justify the means, since evil acts increase the power of evil.
+*   Explain how the teachings of your deity apply to decisions and actions in everyday life.
-*   Have a strong sense of right and wrong, and grow frustrated when greed or shortsightedness breeds evil.
+*   Be a bit overprotective of your allies.

 ## Others Probably...

-*   See you as a symbol of hope, especially in a time of great need.
+*   See you as a symbol of your deity, and carry over their opinions of that deity to you.
 *   Worry you secretly despise them for not living up to your impossible standard, or that you are unwilling to compromise when necessary.
 *   Know that you've sworn divine oaths of service they can trust you to keep.